Rramandeep/portfolio/README.md

 # portfolio
-# thisis modern style portfoloio
+# this is modern style portfolio